Zafcar/SWM/README.md

-# SSS: Smart SWM System
+# SSS: Smart Solid Waste Management System

 SSS is a flagship project buit by @Zafcar and @KarthikPai14 as part of the Prothon 2023- a 24 hour prototype development competition held at Dayanand Sagar Unviersity, March 2023, under the guidance of Atal Incubation and NITI Aayog.
 This project was awarded 3rd out of 25 odd projects developed during the protothon.